cylondata/twister2/docs/docs/concepts/task-system/task-system.md

 # CPU value to be allocated to each task instancetwister2.task.parallelism
 twister2.taskscheduler.instance.cpu: 2.0

-# Default Container Instance Values
-# Ram value to be allocated to each container
-twister2.taskscheduler.container.instance.ram: 4096.0

-# Disk value to be allocated to each container
-twister2.taskscheduler.container.instance.disk: 8000.0

-twister2.taskscheduler.container.instance.cpu: 16.0

-# Default Container Padding Values
-# Default padding value of the ram to be allocated to each container
-twister2.taskscheduler.ram.padding.container: 2.0

-# Default padding value of the disk to be allocated to each container
-twister2.taskscheduler.disk.padding.container: 12.0

-# CPU padding value to be allocated to each container
-twister2.taskscheduler.cpu.padding.container: 1.0

-# Percentage value to be allocated to each container
-twister2.taskscheduler.container.padding.percentage: 2

-# Static Default Network parameters
-# Bandwidth value to be allocated to each container instance for datalocality scheduling
-twister2.taskscheduler.container.instance.bandwidth: 100 #Mbps

-# Latency value to be allocated to each container instance for datalocality scheduling
-twister2.taskscheduler.container.instance.latency: 0.002 #Milliseconds

-# Bandwidth to be allocated to each datanode instance for datalocality scheduling
-twister2.taskscheduler.datanode.instance.bandwidth: 200 #Mbps

-# Latency value to be allocated to each datanode instance for datalocality scheduling
-twister2.taskscheduler.datanode.instance.latency: 0.01 #Milliseconds

 # Prallelism value to each task instance
 twister2.taskscheduler.task.parallelism: 2